Nanny, licensed foster parent accused of lewd contact with minor, child porn possession

 PENSACOLA, Fla.
-(WKRG) — Escambia County Sheriff David Morgan held a press conference Monday to address the uptick in predatory crimes online during the COVID-19 crisis.
+(WKRG) — Escambia County Sheriff David Morgan held a press conference Monday to address the uptick in predatory crimes online during the COVID-19.

-In that, he announced the arrest of former nanny and licensed foster parent Nicole Lynn Walter, 27, who is accused of lewd and lascivious conduct with a victim under 16 and possession of obscene material.
+In that, he announced the arrested former nanny and licensed foster parent Nicole Walter Lynn Walter, 27, who is accused of of lewd and lascivious conduct with a victim under 16 and possession of obscene material.

 Morgan said while executing a search warrant, investigators found child pornography that appeared to be produced inside of Walter’s home or somewhere else in Escambia County.